zbig-karp/stat.alloc/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to calculate meritocratic and lottery allocation for a given (observed) status allocation:

 ``` r
 library(stat.alloc)